-In the year to date, the number of RSV notifications, hospitalisations, and deaths were higher than in the same period in 2023.
-To date, 15,938 infants have received a dose of RSV immunisation (Table 2).
-Notifications were highest in those aged less than 5 years (Figure 11).
+In the year to date, the number of RSV notifications and deaths were higher than in the same period in 2023, but hospitalisations in 2024 year to date were lower.
+To date, 17,770 infants have received a dose of RSV immunisation (Table 2).
+The majority of RSV notifications were in those aged less than 5 years (Figure 11).